 ATTORNEY GENERAL LISA MADIGAN

 Often recognized for her leadership and integrity, Lisa Madigan has brought a high level of activism to the Office of Illinois Attorney General.
 From her first days in office, she has demonstrated principled leadership, putting policy before politics and focusing her work as the stateís top legal advocate on protecting the people and communities of Illinois.
 Under Madiganís leadership, the Consumer Protection Division has established a national reputation for aggressively safeguarding consumers from financial fraud and unsafe products.
 Madigan has dedicated the energy and resources of her office to protecting children and women from the dangers of sexual predators and established herself as a leader in the publicís fight for open and accessible government.
-Additionally, Madigan has been widely praised for implementing a series of proactive law enforcement strategies to protect seniors in nursing homes and to combat the spread of methamphetamine throughout the state.
-From a fiscal standpoint, the Attorney Generalís office has generated more than $8 billion for the state since Madigan took office in 2003.
+Additionally, Madigan has been widely praised for implementing a series of proactive law enforcement strategies to protect seniors in nursing homes and to combat the spread of methamphetamine and synthetic drugs throughout the state.
+From a fiscal standpoint, the Attorney Generalís office has generated more than $11 billion for the state since Madigan took office in 2003.

 Madigan is the first Illinois Attorney General in over 25 years to personally argue a case before the U.S. Supreme Court (Illinois v.
 Caballes) in which the Court upheld the ability of law enforcement to detect the presence of illegal drugs during traffic stops.
-Under her leadership, the Attorney Generalís office has argued five cases before the U.S. Supreme Court.
+Under her leadership, the Attorney Generalís office has argued six cases before the U.S. Supreme Court.

-In the national arena, Attorney General Madigan is a respected advocate, regularly testifying before Congress and federal commissions charged with strengthening consumer financial protections, in part due to her aggressive crackdown on the countryís largest subprime lenders and her advocacy for reining in abuse and retraining state enforcement powers.
+In the national arena, Attorney General Madigan is a respected advocate, regularly testifying before Congress and federal commissions charged with strengthening consumer financial protections, in part due to her aggressive crackdown on the countryís largest subprime lenders and her advocacy for reining in abuse and retaining state enforcement powers.
 Madigan also has testified before Congress on a range of subjects, from protections for consumersí privacy to recalled childrenís products, employment discrimination, natural gas prices and energy trading.

 Consumer Protection: Madigan has made protecting consumers during tough economic times a priority.
 Her efforts to safeguard consumers include filing lawsuits to stop financial fraud and recover losses on behalf of harmed consumers, mediating consumer complaints, and educating consumersóespecially seniorsóon prevalent financial scams and product recalls.